omeka/classic-enduser/docs/Plugins/SocialBookmarking.md

 # Social Bookmarking

-The [Social Bookmarking plugin](https://omeka.org/classic/plugins/SocialBookmarking/){target=_blank} inserts a customizable list of social networking sites below each item or collection in your Omeka Classic database.
+The [Social Bookmarking plugin](https://omeka.org/classic/plugins/SocialBookmarking/){target=_blank} inserts a customizable list of social networking sites below each item or collection in your Omeka Classic database, enabling users to share your items and collections to their profiles.
+Currently this plugin provides buttons for Email, Facebook, Tumblr, and Twitter.

 ## Configuration